streamr-dev/core-api/grails-app/views/help/userGuide/markdown/services.md

 Computation in a Streamr service is entirely event-based.
 Any module will execute immediately when activated by incoming events.
 When new events arrive in the input stream, the data automatically flows through the service.
 This inherently asynchronous process allows for fast and continuous in-memory processing of large volumes of real-time data.

-**Add a paragraph to make the case that the topology can be mch more than a sequential workflow?**

 As a simple example, here's a service consisting of one stream and a chart module connected together.
 When you run the service, the events flow from the stream to the chart, and the chart draws the data points as they arrive.

 <g:img dir="images/user-guide" file="my-first-stream-on-canvas.png" class="img-responsive center-block" />

-You can run a service with either historical or real-time data.
+You can run a service in either historical or real-time mode.

 - In the *historical mode*, running a service is a playback of what would have happened in the past.
 A playback can be extremely useful when you’re testing, refining, or demonstrating the functionality of a service.
 - The *real-time mode* is used in production where you want to react to events as they arrive.
 There's no need to modify the service in order to run it live.
 One click is all it takes to activate a service and start consuming real-time data.